b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Give yourself a little treat, but only after finishing a session (grandma's rule).

- - Put your phone in another room while you're doing these, no multitasking allowed.
+ - Put your phone in another room while you're working.
+No multitasking allowed!

 ## Preparation
 ### 1. Your Resume (3-5 hours)
  - Make one primary copy of your resume, either in a plain text file or in a template like [this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
-This primary copy should be as detailed and long as possible; include everything you've done that could possibly relate to a software engineering job or ML job.
+This primary copy should be as detailed and long as possible; include everything you've done that could possibly relate to a software engineering job.
 Don't worry about limiting to 1 page.

  - Keep it simple with 3 sections: **Experience, Education,** and **Languages & Tools** (in that order)